Hex to BCD Converter

 Understanding Hexadecimal and BCD Systems

 Hexadecimal is a base-16 number system using digits 0-9 and letters A-F, where each digit represents values from 0 to 15.
 This compact representation makes hexadecimal ideal for programming and digital systems.
-For complex hexadecimal calculations before conversion, our hex calculator provides comprehensive arithmetic operations including addition, subtraction, and bitwise operations.
+For complex hexadecimal calculations before conversion, our hex calculator provides comprehensive arithmetic operations including addition, subtraction, multiplication, and division.

 Binary Coded Decimal (BCD) represents each decimal digit using a 4-bit binary sequence called a nibble.
 Unlike standard binary representation, BCD maintains the decimal digit structure, making it perfect for applications requiring decimal precision, such as digital clocks, calculators, and display systems.